firefox-devtools/profiler/README.md

 This builds and runs the production version.

 Alternatively, you can run the development version.
-The development version is slower because it has lots of runtime checks and logging, but it has hot reloading so the development experience is a lot nicer.
+The development has lots of runtime checks and logging and is not minified.
+However, that means that it runs a lot slower.

 To run the development version, run `npm run start` instead of `npm run start-prod`.

-Once the local webserver is running, you can run Firefox with the [new version of the gecko profiler addon](https://github.com/mstange/Gecko-Profiler-Addon/tree/for-cleopatra-react).
-Press Ctrl+Shift+6 to capture and view the profile.
-The addon will capture the current profile, open a new tab, load `http://localhost:4242/`, and transfer the profile to it.

 Development Docs
 =======